Antelope Elementary Campus

 Is there a Special Education program?

 Absolutely!
 Syracuse Arts Academy employs Special Education Teachers to address the needs of children who require special education.
 As with any public school, SAA complies with all federal special education laws including “IDEA 2004”.
 The school and Special Education teachers work directly with parents of special education children to properly address the individual disability challenges each child faces.
+Visit our Special Education page for more information.

 No. With the exception of field trips, transportation is the responsibility of each family, although the school tries to assist families find others in their area to carpool with as much as possible.